 For every trend there is an anti-trend.

-Despite suits in 2011 and 2012 being all about a cut that heightens a look of masculinity, this is still a world in which every day has become something of a dress-down-Friday.
-Thus a style of suit is gaining popularity that bucks the masculinity-focussed elements of suiting and instead takes its lead from the come back of all things vintage.
+Despite fashionable suits being all about a cut that heightens a look of masculinity, this is still a world in which every day has become something of a dress-down-Friday.
+Thus a style of suit is gaining popularity that bucks the masculinity-focused elements of suiting and instead takes its lead from the come back of all things vintage.

 The neo-sack suit sports the rolled shoulders that inspired the cut’s name (hence the suit’s shoulders roll down the wearer’s, like a sack would) though with a slimmer waist than the cut of suit originally had, though not as slim as what’s on-trend.